danny98m/rate-your-music-fast-search/README.md

 * Bring Up Help Menu: rym.py **--help**

 _**Album Search** will only work for full lengths.
 Adding every release type is more effort than automating search is worth._

+## Purpose:
+I use rate your music constantly so to speed up my searching of the website I created this script to quickly get me to the page I want.
+Certain pages benefit from this script more than others however, every option is faster to search from the command line.
+Film pages and charts are annoying to get to from the actual website so the script helps a lot in those cases.

+This script will benefit you the most if you set a path to it in your bash_profile.